Forth-Standard/forth200x/special-memory-access.md

 `c>s` ( x -- n ) "c-to-s"

    Sign-extend the low-order 8 bits in x to the full cell width.

-`c>u` ( x -- u ) "c-to-u"

-   Zero-extend the low-order 8 bits in x to the full cell width.

 ## Reference implementation: